Overview

 Casdoor supports both GET and POST SAMLResponse

 .
-Casdoor need to know what types of request the SP supports, when Casdoor sends the SAMLResponse
+Casdoor needs to know what types of requests the SP supports when Casdoor sends the SAMLResponse

-to SP.
-You need to configure the application in casdoor based on the SAMLResponse
+to the SP.
+You need to configure the application in Casdoor based on the SAMLResponse

 type supported by your SP.